jimorc/WSL-Guide/0250-Ubuntu.md

 The third command will remove any packages that are no longer referenced by other packages; for Unbuntu
-16.04 LTS. there is at least one such package.
+16.04 LTS, there is at least one such package.

 You can now use any bash or external command, including installing additional packages.
 See the